-In component 1, the class will work together in groups to create plays based on three topical areas offered by the examinations board.
+In component 1, the class will work together in groups to create plays based on three topical areas offered by the examination board.
 The class will perform these plays to an invited audience in the Easter term of form four and will then write a portfolio detailing their experience.

 In component 2, the class will work together in groups to bring a published script to life under the direction of their teacher.
 They will perform to an invited audience in the Easter term of form five.
-Both components allow for other options apart from acting to be explored including costume and set design.

-In component 3, the class will study 'The Crucible' by Arthur Miller and will answer questions based on live theatre that they will experience over the course through our attendance at local theatre events and through an optional trip to London's West End.
+In component 3, the class will study 'The Crucible' by Arthur Miller and will answer questions based on live theatre that they will experience over the course through our attendance at local theatre events and through an optional trip to London's West End (subject to availability and easing of wider restrictions).

-For further information, please speak to Ms Ferris or Mrs Ingram.
+For further information, please speak to Mrs Ingram or Miss McClure.
 Alternatively, check the website: